Anwesha06/Matrix_Multiplier/README.md

 # Matrix_Multiplier
-This project consists of three matrix multipliers (2x2, 3x3, 8x8).
+This project consists of a 2x2 matrix multiplier.
-Each can take 8-bit number as input.
+It can take 8-bit number as input for each entry.